anuragmishracse/caption_generator/README.md

 ## Acknowledgements

-[1] A big shoutout to my project guide Prof. NK Bansode and my project teammates .
+[a] I am thankful to my project guide Prof. NK Bansode and a big shoutout to my project teammates.
+We have also developed an implementation of [1] in TensorFlow available at [image-caption-generator](https://github.com/neural-nuts/image-caption-generator) which had been trained and tested on MS COCO dataset.

-[2] Special thanks to [Ashwanth Kumar](https://github.com/ashwanthkumar) for helping me with the resources and effort to train my models.
+[b] Special thanks to [Ashwanth Kumar](https://github.com/ashwanthkumar) for helping me with the resources and effort to train my models.

-[3] [Keras: Deep Learning library for Theano and TensorFlow](https://keras.io/): Thanks to [François Chollet](https://github.com/fchollet) for developing and maintaining such a wonderful library.
+[c] [Keras: Deep Learning library for Theano and TensorFlow](https://keras.io/): Thanks to [François Chollet](https://github.com/fchollet) for developing and maintaining such a wonderful library.

-[4] [deep-learning-models](https://github.com/fchollet/deep-learning-models): Thanks to [François Chollet](https://github.com/fchollet) for providing pretrained VGG16 model and weights.
+[d] [deep-learning-models](https://github.com/fchollet/deep-learning-models): Thanks to [François Chollet](https://github.com/fchollet) for providing pretrained VGG16 model and weights.